Ussuri shrew

 The Ussuri shrew (Sorex mirabilis), also known as the giant shrew, is a species of shrew found in Northeast Asia.
 An adult Ussuri shrew has a total length including the tail of 137 to 170 mm.
 It is found in valleys and on the forested slopes of mountains in the Korean Peninsula, northeastern China, and the Russian Far East.
 It is rarely observed, and its ecology is largely unknown.

 Description

-This is the largest shrew in the genus Sorex and grows to a head-and-body length of 74 to 97 mm with a tail of 63 to 73 mm.
+It is the largest shrew in the genus Sorex, and grows to a head-and-body length of 74 to 97 mm with a tail of 63 to 73 mm.
 The hind foot is 16 to 18 mm long and the weight is 11 to 14 g.
 Both the dorsal pelage and the underparts are iron grey.
 The large size, robust tail and various details of the dentition help to distinguish this shrew from other species.

 Distribution and habitat

 The Ussuri shrew is native to northeastern China, northeastern Korea and southeastern Russia.
 It inhabits both broadleaf and mixed coniferous/broadleaved forests in valleys and on hillsides, and is present on mountains in South Korea at altitudes of over 1500 m.
 It prefers moist locations and also occurs in marshes at higher altitudes.